FWC supports ‘Operation Dry Water’ for 6th year

 Media contact: Katie Purcell, 850-459-6585

 Last year, nine people died from boating accidents related to alcohol and drug use in Florida.
-That represents 13 percent of the state’s fatalities for 2011.
+That represents 15 percent of the state’s boating fatalities for 2013.

 “Alcohol- and drug-related boating accidents are preventable,” said Capt.
-Tom Shipp, of the Florida Fish and Wildlife Conservation Commission’s (FWC) Boating and Waterways Section.
-“Even one death is too many.”
+Tom Shipp of the Florida Fish and Wildlife Conservation Commission’s (FWC) Boating and Waterways Section.
+“Even one death is too many.
+We want all boaters to enjoy the freedom to get out on the water and the opportunity to do it safely.”

 That is why law enforcement agencies around the state and country are participating in “Operation Dry Water” this weekend.
-This nationwide public-education effort is designed to prevent alcohol-related accidents and fatalities.
-FWC officers, along with local law enforcement and the U.S. Coast Guard, will crack down on boating under the influence (BUI) violations.
+This nationwide, public education effort is designed to prevent alcohol-related accidents and fatalities.
+FWC officers, along with local law enforcement and the U.S. Coast Guard, will be on the lookout for boating under the influence (BUI) violations.

-“While our officers always look for BUIs,” Shipp said, “this weekend, they are making a special effort to stop this dangerous activity.”
+“While our officers always look for BUIs,” Shipp said, “this weekend, they will be making a special effort to stop this dangerous activity.”

 “Being under the influence of alcohol or drugs impairs a boat operator’s vision and reaction time,” Shipp said.
 “Sun, wind, fatigue and other conditions can intensify the effects alcohol or drugs have on a boater.”